-Prerequisite: CHEM& 100 (was CHEM 100) or CHEM& 110 (was CHEM 105) or one year of high school chemistry, completion of, or concurrent enrollment in MATH 088 or TECH 088 or instructor permission.
+Prerequisite: CHEM& 100 or CHEM& 110 or one year of high school chemistry, and completion of, or concurrent enrollment in MATH 088 or TECH 088; or MATH 087.

-5 credits CHEM&131 Sp INTRO TO ORGANIC/BIOCHEM
+CHEM&131 Sp 5 credits INTRO TO ORGANIC/BIOCHEM NSL

 Explores the chemistry of carbon compounds including structures, nomenclature, and properties of basic organic compounds with an emphasis on biochemical substances and applications.
 Includes families of alkanes, alkenes, alcohols, ethers, aldehydes, ketones, acids, proteins, carbohydrates, and other biochemical materials.
 This course is primarily for non-science majors preparing for careers in the health sciences and related fields.
 Laboratory is included.
 (Formerly known as CHEM 112)